DevSinghSachan/shark-rb/README.md

 	rbm.set_structure numberOfVisible, numberOfHidden

 Using the RBM, we can now construct the k-step Contrastive Divergence error function.
 Since we want to model Hinton’s famous algorithm we will set k to 1.
-Throughout the library we use the convention that all kinds of initialization of the structure must be set before calling setData.
+Throughout the library we use the convention that all kinds of initialization of the structure must be set before calling `data=(val)`.
 This allows the gradients to adjust their internal structures.
 For CD-k this is not crucial, but you should get used to it before trying more elaborate gradient approximators:

 	cd = Shark::BinaryCD.new rbm